mmucklo/krumo/README.md

 =====

 Krumo is a replacement for `print_r()` and `var_dump()`.
-This is an updated version because the **SourceForge.net** version appears to have been abandonned.
+This is an updated version because the **SourceForge.net** version appears to have been abandoned.

 Installation:
 -------------